-This International Public Sector Accounting Standard is drawn primarily from International Accounting Standard (IAS) 39, "Financial Instruments: Recognition and Measurement," IFRIC 9 "Reassessment of Embedded Derivatives" and IFRIC 16 "Hedges of a Net Investment in a Foreign Operation" published by the International Accounting Standards Board (IASB).
-Extracts from IAS 39, IFRIC 9 and IFRIC 11 are reproduced in this publication of the International Public Sector Accounting Standards Board of the International Federation of Accountants with the permission of the International Accounting Standards Committee Foundation (IASCF).
+This International Public Sector Accounting Standard (IPSAS) is drawn primarily from International Accounting Standard (IAS) 39, "Financial Instruments: Recognition and Measurement," International Financial Reporting Interpretations Committee (IFRIC) Interpretation 9, "Reassessment of Embedded Derivatives," (IFRIC 9) and Interpretation 16 (IFRIC 16) of the IFRIC, "Hedges of a Net Investment in a Foreign Operation" published by the International Accounting Standards Board (IASB).
+Extracts from IAS 39, IFRIC 9, and IFRIC 16 are reproduced in this publication of the International Public Sector Accounting Standards Board (IPSASB) of the International Federation of Accountants (IFAC) with the permission of the International Accounting Standards Committee Foundation (IASCF).

-The approved text of International Financial Reporting Standards (IFRS) is that published by the IASB in the English language, and copies may be obtained directly from IASB Publications Department, 30 Cannon Street, London EC4M 6XH, United Kingdom.
+The approved text of the International Financial Reporting Standards (IFRSs) is that published by the IASB in the English language, and copies may be obtained directly from IASB Publications Department, 30 Cannon Street, London EC4M 6XH, United Kingdom.